COSC3020/tail-recursion-Hinckley28/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+Answer: The tail-recursive fibonacci is different from the non-tail-recursive implementation.
+The tail-recursive version has the time complexity of $O(n)$ while the regular recursive implementation has the time complexity of $O(2^n)$.
+The tail recursive version is faster because it only uses one recursive call, where the non-tail-recursive fibonacci algorithm uses to recursive calls.
+This means the function in the non-tail-recursive function has to travel through 2 recursive calls at each step of recursion.